NHLA provides civil legal aid to support and advocate for victims of a variety of crimes.

-The New Hampshire Legal Assistance Domestic Violence Advocacy Project (DVAP) represents victims and survivors of domestic abuse in domestic violence restraining order hearings, and divorce and parenting (custody) cases.
+The Domestic Violence Advocacy Project (DVAP) represents victims and survivors of domestic abuse in domestic violence protective order hearings, and divorce and parenting (custody) cases.
 We help low income victim/survivors who cannot afford to pay a lawyer.
 Our attorneys are trained to address the unique issues that victim/survivors face in family law cases.

-There are many ways we can help including:
+There are many ways we can help survivors of domestic violence, including:

-- Representation at final domestic violence restraining order hearings
+- Representation at final domestic violence protective order hearings

 - Providing limited or full representation in divorce cases

 - Providing limited or full representation in parenting (custody) cases